dumux/dumux/examples/2pinfiltration/README.md

     using Problem = GetPropType<TypeTag, Properties::Problem>;
     auto problem = std::make_shared<Problem>(fvGridGeometry);
 ```
 We call the `computePointSourceMap` method to compute the point sources.
-The `computePointSourceMap` method is inherited from the fvproblem and therefore specified in the dumux/common/fvproblem.hh.
-It calls the `addPointSources` method specified in the problem.hh file
+The `computePointSourceMap` method is inherited from the fvproblem and therefore specified in the `dumux/common/fvproblem.hh`.
+It calls the `addPointSources` method specified in the `problem.hh` file.
 ```cpp
     problem->computePointSourceMap();
 ```
-we initialize the solution vector
+We initialize the solution vector,
 ```cpp
     using SolutionVector = GetPropType<TypeTag, Properties::SolutionVector>;
     SolutionVector x(fvGridGeometry->numDofs());
     problem->applyInitialSolution(x);
     auto xOld = x;
 ```
-and then use the solutionvector to intialize the gridVariables
+and then use the solution vector to intialize the `gridVariables`.
 ```cpp
     using GridVariables = GetPropType<TypeTag, Properties::GridVariables>;
     auto gridVariables = std::make_shared<GridVariables>(problem, fvGridGeometry);
     gridVariables->init(x);
 ```
-we instantiate the indicator for grid adaption & the data transfer, we read some parameters for indicator from the input file
+We instantiate the indicator for grid adaption & the data transfer, we read some parameters for indicator from the input file.
 ```cpp
     using Scalar = GetPropType<TypeTag, Properties::Scalar>;
     const Scalar refineTol = getParam<Scalar>("Adaptive.RefineTolerance");
     const Scalar coarsenTol = getParam<Scalar>("Adaptive.CoarsenTolerance");
 ```
-We use an indicator for a two-phase flow problem that is saturation-dependent and defined in the file dumux/porousmediumflow/2p/gridadaptindicator.hh.
-It allows to set the minimum and maximum allowed refinement levels via the input parameters
+We use an indicator for a two-phase flow problem that is saturation-dependent and defined in the file `dumux/porousmediumflow/2p/gridadaptindicator.hh.` It allows to set the minimum and maximum allowed refinement levels via the input parameters.
 ```cpp
     TwoPGridAdaptIndicator<TypeTag> indicator(fvGridGeometry);
 ```
-The data transfer performs the transfer of data on a grid from before to after adaptation and is defined in the file dumux/porousmediumflow/2p/griddatatransfer.hh.
+The data transfer performs the transfer of data on a grid from before to after adaptation and is defined in the file `dumux/porousmediumflow/2p/griddatatransfer.hh`.
 Its main functions are to store and reconstruct the primary variables.
 ```cpp
     TwoPGridDataTransfer<TypeTag> dataTransfer(problem, fvGridGeometry, gridVariables, x);
 ```
-we do an initial refinement around sources/BCs.
-We use the GridAdaptInitializationIndicator defined in dumux/adaptive/initializationindicator.hh for that.
+We do an initial refinement around sources/BCs.
+We use the `GridAdaptInitializationIndicator` defined in `dumux/adaptive/initializationindicator.hh` for that.
 ```cpp
     GridAdaptInitializationIndicator<TypeTag> initIndicator(problem, fvGridGeometry, gridVariables);
 ```
-we refine up to the maximum level.
+We refine up to the maximum level.
 For every level, the indicator used for the refinement/coarsening is calculated.
 If any grid cells have to be adapted, the gridvariables and the pointsourcemap are updated.
 ```cpp
     const auto maxLevel = getParam<std::size_t>("Adaptive.MaxLevel", 0);
     for (std::size_t i = 0; i < maxLevel; ++i)